swcarpentry/DEPRECATED-boot-camps/python/numpy/Readme.md

 **Aside: Code Examples**

-In all the examples below, we assume that import numpy has already been executed.
+In all the examples below, we assume that `import numpy` has already been executed.
 If any other modules are needed, we will import them explicitly.

 NumPy basics
 ============

-What is NumPy ?
+What is NumPy?
 ---------------

 NumPy is a Python package implementing efficient collections of specific